-“Right.
+“Exactly.
 I’d like to prevent that in the future.”

 Luis leaned back, gazing at the avatar for a moment.
 When he spoke, he started slowly.
-“I… we, the Confederation can use as many allies as possible.”
+“I… we, well, the Confederation can use as many allies as possible.”

 “Is something bothering you?”

-Yes, you.
+You.
 “You were certainly a big help to Ruth’s investigators.”